 These primary molars are much longer when measured from front to back than the two adult premolars which form underneath them in the jaw bone.
 Management of this discrepancy in size between primary molars and adult premolars that will replace them is often used by pediatric dentists and orthodontists to alleviate anterior crowding.
 Management of this space can eliminate the need for dental extractions to make room for all of the teeth.

 A common primary molar tooth question is, what happens if my kid’s primary tooth molar comes out early?
 What is a Band and Loop child dental appliance?
 Most parents ask a Unilateral Spacer Question such as, what is a spacer?
 What is a unilateral spacer?
 If a molar is lost early, it will usually require space maintenance.
-If this occurs before the adult 6 year permanent molar erupts behind the second primary molar, it will most likely be done on one side only.
+If this occurs before the adult 6-year permanent molar erupts behind the second primary molar, it will most likely be done on one side only.
 This dental appliance is called a band and loop appliance or unilateral spacer.

 If any adult teeth ever have to be extracted, space issues must also be considered.
 There is a natural tendency for teeth to drift and tip into the spaces.
-Adult implants, crowns, and bridges are drastically affected if tipping and drift occurs.
+Adult implants, crowns, and bridges are drastically affected if tipping and drift occur.
 This will also lead to increased complexity of treatment and cost.

-This problem can be managed by extraction of the 6 year molars before there is root development of the 12 year molar buds in the jaw bone.
+This problem can be managed by extraction of the 6-year molars before there is root development of the 12-year molar buds in the jaw bone.
 This is a way dentists can take advantage of the natural drift of teeth after tooth loss.
-The tooth bud of the 12 year molar will drift into the space of the 6 year molar.
-This only works if the 12 year molar bud in the bone is unerupted and has no root formation at the time of the extraction of the 6 year molar.
+The tooth bud of the 12-year molar will drift into the space of the 6-year molar.
+This only works if the 12-year molar bud in the bone is unerupted and has no root formation at the time of the extraction of the 6-year molar.
 There are a few other circumstances where teeth are allowed to drift during the development of the occlusion to reach specific tooth alignment goals.

-Early Tooth Loss Question or Primary Tooth Loss Questions we get asked is why did my kid have early tooth loss?
+Early Tooth Loss Question or Primary Tooth Loss Questions we get asked why did my kid have early tooth loss?

-Early tooth loss can occur due to dental disease, genetics or dental trauma.
+Early tooth loss can occur due to dental disease, genetics, or dental trauma.
 This tooth loss should be managed by pediatric dentists and orthodontists as they have the appropriate skill set to aid in the development of the desired occlusion.
 Frequently, unilateral or bilateral spacers will be necessary.
 These devices prevent drifting and tipping of the remaining teeth.
-Spacers can save thousands of dollars of dollars and reduce future time in orthodontics.
+Spacers can save thousands of dollars and reduce future time in orthodontics.
 If intervention and management are done properly, they can even reduce or eliminate the need for full orthodontics.

 A child that loses teeth early due to dental caries is at high risk for future dental disease.
-Space maintainers must be planned methodically as well as future hygiene intervention.
+Space maintainers must be planned methodically as well as future hygiene interventions.
 These appliances make it more difficult to keep the teeth clean and prevent new dental caries.
 Managing early tooth loss will likely be done by your dentist and orthodontist working together to achieve the optimal outcome.

 Ask Children Dental Care Questions and Get Dental Children Dentist Answers with us at DentalChat.
-Ask Dentist Care Question Online at DentalChat.com.
+Ask Dentist Care Questions Online at DentalChat.com.
 Local Dentists can ADD BEST DENTIST CHATBOT to their local dentist website.

 There are many great early baby tooth loss appliances for children.
 Early Baby Teeth Loss does happen for some children.
 We discussed what to do when a child loses their primary molar earlier than they should.
-Local Space Maintainers Blogging, Local Pediatric Dentistry Blog, Space Maintainer Information Chatting Online, Best Kid Dentistry Answers and Pediatric Dentist Care Discussion Online for early tooth loss.
+Local Space Maintainers Blogging, Local Pediatric Dentistry Blog, Space Maintainer Information Chatting Online, Best Kid Dentistry Answers, and Pediatric Dentist Care Discussion Online for early tooth loss.

 Dentists Live On-Demand Dental Care.
-Local Dentists can add Live Local Dental ChatBot to their website - to start chatting with their dental patients in real-time.
+Local Dentists can add Live Local Dental ChatBot to their website - to start chatting with their dental patients in real time.